inmindos/thinking-flaws/Automation bias.md

     "cbias-meaning-from-stereotypes"
   ]
 source: "https://en.wikipedia.org/wiki/Automation_bias"
+excerpt: "Tendency to believe decisions from an automated decision making system have more accuracy.
+And even ignore contradictory information made without automation."
 ---

 Tendency to believe decisions from an automated decision making system have more accuracy.
 And even ignore contradictory information made without automation.